Cross-chain wallet analysis with OpenAI and Hive

-Client: ChatGPT Desktop · Use case: Wallet analysis
+Client: OpenAI Responses API · Workflow: Wallet analysis

 Hive tools used

-get_wallet_balances— Cross-chain wallet balances (EVM + Solana) with USD valuations, normalized to one schema regardless of upstream provider.get_wallet_history— Transaction history with chain, type (transfer/swap/approval), counterparty, and asset breakdown.get_nfts_for_owner— NFT holdings with collection metadata, floor prices (if available), and rarity signals where the upstream provides them.get_token_approvals— Active token approvals — surfaces unrevoked approvals to potentially-malicious contracts for safety review.
+get_wallet_balances— Cross-chain wallet balances (EVM + Solana) with USD valuations and consistent Hive execution metadata regardless of upstream provider.get_wallet_history— Transaction history with chain, type (transfer/swap/approval), counterparty, and asset breakdown.get_nfts_for_owner— NFT holdings with collection metadata, floor prices (if available), and rarity signals where the upstream provides them.get_token_approvals— Active token approvals — surfaces unrevoked approvals to potentially-malicious contracts for safety review.

 Steps

-Start a new chat and paste a wallet address.
-Ask ChatGPT to analyze it.
-ChatGPT calls Hive's wallet tools and returns balances, history, NFTs, and approvals as a structured summary.
+Send a wallet-analysis prompt through your OpenAI agent.
+The model calls Hive's wallet tools and returns balances, history, NFTs, and approvals as a structured summary.

 - Ask for cross-chain context

-For wallets active across multiple chains (e.g., Ethereum + Base + Arbitrum + Solana), ChatGPT will call Hive separately per chain and merge the results.
-The unified schema makes the merge clean.
+For wallets active across multiple chains (for example Ethereum, Base, Arbitrum, and Solana), the agent can call Hive separately per chain and merge the results.
+Shared execution metadata makes freshness and status checks consistent across chains.

 - Surface security risks

-Ask ChatGPT to flag stale approvals or unusual history (sudden large outflows, dust attacks, MEV-bot interactions).
-It calls get_token_approvals to enumerate active approvals and recommends revocations.
+Ask the agent to flag stale approvals or unusual history such as sudden large outflows, dust attacks, or MEV-bot interactions.
+It can call get_token_approvals to enumerate active approvals and recommend revocations.

 Example prompt